FinweLtd/orion360-sdk-basic-examples-android/README.md

 # Examples for Orion360 SDK (Basic) for Android

 This repository contains a set of examples for creating a 360 video player for the most common use cases, and improving it with more advanced features such as VR mode and interactive hotspots.
+To make studying the examples easy, each one is implemented as an activity with very few dependencies outside of its own class.
+The examples are collected under a single application that can be compiled from this project or installed from Google Play store.

 Table of Contents
 -----------------